wilsonrljr/sysidentpy/docs/book/9-Validation.md

 defined in the [Meta Model Structure Selection: An Algorithm For Building Polynomial NARX Models For Regression And Classification](https://ufsj.edu.br/portal2-repositorio/File/ppgel/225-2020-02-17-DissertacaoWilsonLacerda.pdf).
 The former results in a $RRSE = 0.1202$ while the latter gives $RRSE~=0.0857$.
 Although the model $y_{{_b}k}$ fits the data better, it is only a biased representation to one piece of data and not a good description of the entire system.

 The RRSE (or any other metric) shows that validations test might be performed carefully.
 Another traditional practice is split the data set in two parts.
-In this respect, one can test the models obtained from the estimation part of the data using an specific data for validation.
+In this respect, one can test the models obtained from the estimation part of the data using a specific data for validation.
 However, the one-step-ahead performance of NARX models generally results in misleading interpretations because even strongly biased models may fit the data well.
 Therefore, a free run simulation approach usually allows a better interpretation if the model is adequate or not ([Billings, S. A.](https://www.wiley.com/en-us/Nonlinear+System+Identification%3A+NARMAX+Methods+in+the+Time%2C+Frequency%2C+and+Spatio-Temporal+Domains-p-9781119943594)).

 Statistical tests for SISO models based on the correlation functions were proposed in ([Billings, S. A. and Voon, W. S. F., "A prediction-error and stepwise-regression estimation algorithm for non-linear systems"](https://www.tandfonline.com/doi/abs/10.1080/00207178608933633)), ([Model validity tests for non-linear signal processing applications](https://www.tandfonline.com/doi/abs/10.1080/00207179108934155)).
 The tests are: